 Our firm has experienced Nashville brain injury lawyers who can discuss your potential post-concussive syndrome lawsuit.
 Click here for a free consultation

 You or someone you know may have received a diagnosis of “post-concussive syndrome” following an injury.
+Such injuries are a kind of traumatic brain injury, or TBI.
 Concussions commonly occur in contact sports and motor vehicle accidents.
 Symptoms following a concussion typically include:

 • Headaches and neck pain